jacob-swanson/personal-site/_posts/2020-07-21-bootstraping-ubuntu.md

 ```

 Then mount them.
-I’m using `/mnt/ubuntu`, but you can substitute anything you want.
+I'm using `/mnt/ubuntu`, but you can substitute anything you want.

 ```
 # mount /dev/nvme0n1p5 /mnt/ubuntu -o defaults,noatime,compress=lzo,subvol=ubuntu